rddefauw/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

 - Create an EKS cluster
 - Create a S3 bucket
 - Create an RDS DB instance
-- Create an EFS file system
+- Create an EFS or FSx file system
+- Configure CloudWatch for metrics and logs
 - Deploy Kubeflow with RDS as a KFP and Katib persistence layer, S3 as an artifact store, EFS for persistent volumes, and Velero for supporting backups and upgrades

 Terraform documentation can be found [here](https://www.terraform.io/docs).